 - Allows customization of the RSS podcast information, so it is possible to edit them anytime so that they’ll look perfect anywhere the podcast is distributed

 - Provides an easy-to-enable RSS redirect option.
-This is important in case you choose to move the podcast to another hosting platform, forwarding all the podcatching distribution to a new RSS is fundamental.
+This is important in case you choose to move the podcast to another hosting platform, forwarding all the podcatching distribution platforms to a new RSS feed is fundamental.

 Spreaker meets all of the above needs and automatically provides you with an RSS feed for each podcast created.
 All you need to do is opening an account and focusing on creating content.
 We will take care of the rest!